The Economy’s Impact on HR in 2026 (And How to Respond)

 Budget scrutiny intensifies.

 When money becomes more expensive to borrow, organizations look for places to cut costs.
-HR budgets often come under the microscope.
+HR budgets often land under the microscope.
 Every benefit, every training program, every hire gets questioned.

 Employment opportunities expand and contract.